ktheologitis/e-bookstore/README.md

 ### Reusability
 __Custom hooks__ were created, in order to share stateful logic between components.
-A good example of that is the `useUpdateBaskert` hook, where all the logic regarding updating stock, selected products, total count of products in the basket etc. is taking place.
+A good example of that is the `useUpdateBasket` hook, where all the logic regarding updating stock, selected products, total count of products in the basket etc. is taking place.
 This way there is only one place that a developer needs to make changes/additions, in case of changed specifications.

 __Reusable components__ were created, in order to share UI and styling without code duplication.
 A good ecample of that is the `IllustrationSection` component, which a generic page with a dynamic message and is used in different scenarios such "no products curretly in the basket", "loading state of api request" etc.